Trends to watch: Workers' compensation insurance

 David Paul Morris/Bloomberg

-Digital Insurance reached out to insurance professionals about trends related to workers' compensation insurance.
+Digital Insurance reached out to insurance professionals about trends related to what they are seeing in the area of workers' compensation insurance.

 The responses have been lightly edited for clarity.